Jacqueline Foster

 Jacqueline Foster, Baroness Foster of Oxton, (née Renshaw, born 30 December 1947) is a British Conservative politician and a former Member of the European Parliament for the North West England region.

 In October 2019 she was appointed Dame Commander of the Most Excellent Order of the British Empire.
 In January 2021, she was appointed as a life peer in the House of Lords as Baroness Foster of Oxton, of Oxton in the County of Merseyside.

 Early life and career

 Jacqueline Foster was born in Liverpool, Lancashire, on 30 December 1947 to Samuel and Isabella Renshaw.
 Foster was educated at Prescot Grammar School for Girls.

 She worked for British Airways for more than 20 years.
-Before joining them, she worked in France and Spain in the tourism sector.
+Before joining BA she worked in France and Spain in the tourism sector.
 Foster speaks French and German.

 Between 1981 and 1985, she left British Airways and became area manager in Austria for Horizon, a British tour operator, before returning to British Airways.
 In 1989, she was one of the founder members of Cabin Crew '89, an independent trade union, and served as the Deputy General Secretary.
-She continued with British Airways until she was elected as an MEP in 1999.
+She continued with British Airways until she was elected as a MEP for North West England in 1999.